jshint/jshint/README.md

 The project aims to help JavaScript developers write complex programs without worrying about typos and language gotchas.

-Any code base eventually becomes huge at some point, and simple mistakes—that would not show themselves when written—can become show stoppers and waste your hours debugging.
-So this is when static code analysis tools come into play and help developers to spot such problems.
+Any code base eventually becomes huge at some point, so simple mistakes — that would not show themselves when written — can become show stoppers and add extra hours of debugging.
+So, static code analysis tools come into play and help developers spot such problems.
 JSHint scans a program written in JavaScript and reports about commonly made mistakes and potential bugs.
 The potential problem could be a syntax error, a bug due to an implicit type conversion, a leaking variable, or something else entirely.